a-2o/arac/README.md

 # How To

-We opted for a minimalistic visual footprint to mostly keep the Overlay out of the User's face whenever it is not exactly relevant:
+I've opted for a minimalistic visual footprint to mostly keep the Overlay out of the User's face whenever it is not exactly relevant:

 - The Overlay is **not** visible unless it detects an ongoing **ARAM Champ-Select**.
 - The Overlay does **not** appear in the Taskbar.
 Instead, look for it in your **System Tray**.